-The Level of Funding in Terms of the Percentage 94%
+The Level of Funding in terms of the Percentage of Assets available to meet Liabilities

 Addressing the Shortfall

 The funding objective as set out in the Funding Strategy Statement is to achieve and maintain a funding level of 100% of liabilities (the funding target).
 In line with the Funding Strategy Statement, where a shortfall exists at the effective date of the valuation a deficit recovery plan will be put in place which requires additional contributions to correct the shortfall.